Mick McCarthy sacked as Wolves manager after West Brom defeat

 With Wolves not involved in the FA Cup next weekend, they do not play until the trip to Newcastle on 25 February, with bookmakers making former Liverpool boss Rafael Benitez and ex-West Ham United manager Alan Curbishley favourites to replace McCarthy.

-The club began the season by taking seven points from their opening three games, but a 2-0 home defeat by Tottenham prompted an alarming slide.
+The club began the season by taking seven points from their opening three games, but a prompted an alarming slide.

-The 2-1 win at QPR on 4 February ended a run of 11 games without a win in all competitions but the West Brom loss was a fourth successive home defeat.
+The on 4 February ended a run of 11 games without a win in all competitions but the West Brom loss was a fourth successive home defeat.

 Former Wolves and England boss Graham Taylor told BBC 5 live: "Mick McCarthy has had a tremendous five-and-a-half years at Wolves.
 Steve Morgan, the chairman, probably feels they just need a positive change to get the number of points they need to stay up.